-Particles and fumes can be released in all directions (horizontally and vertically) from where any ventilation opening is fitted.
-To avoid injury:
+Particles and fumes can be released in all directions (horizontally and vertically) from where alternator ventilation is installed.
+To avoid or injury:

-• Avoid the areas around all ventilation openings, air intake(s) and air outlet(s) when the alternator is operating.
+- Avoid the areas around ventilation openings, air intake(s) and air outlet(s) when the alternator is operating. - Use the correct personal protective equipment when working around an alternator.